For Authoring, Publishing and Sharing Interactive 3D in Microsoft Excel and 3D PDF

 Use Microsoft Excel to Create 3D Technical Documentation

-A purchased license for an add-in to Microsoft Excel, allows an XVL model and associated information to be embedded into a Microsoft Excel file and to interactive 3D PDF files.
+A purchased license for an add-in to Microsoft Excel, allows an XVL model and associated information to be embedded into a Microsoft Excel file and to create interactive 3D PDF files.
 To request a trial, click the Request Contact button at the bottom of this page.

 Any Stakeholder With Microsoft Excel Can View 3D in Excel for FREE

 A FREE add-in for Microsoft Excel, allows for complete consumption of the embedded model and associated information.
-To download, click the button to the left.
+Follow the link to get the download.

 By using the free "add-in" for Microsoft Excel, anyone in your extended enterprise can have access to the product data they need to perform their job.
 With Lattice3D Reporter, you can easily and quickly embed ultra-lightweight versions of your 3D CAD models into any Microsoft Excel file.

-The model and its parts are linked to BOMs, assembly instructions, procurement lists, etc. Lattice3D Reporter immediately and easily improves accuracy, communication and product time-to-market.
+The model and its parts are linked to BOMs, assembly instructions, procurement lists, etc. Lattice3D Reporter immediately and easily improves communication.
 Use Excel spreadsheets to leverage 3D CAD models across the Extended Manufacturing Enterprise.